ShehrozIrfan/bugzilla_test_app/README.md

 # Bugzilla Test App

-In this project you are going to create a bug management system named bugzilla.
-There will be multiple roles for a user like Manager, QA and Developer.
+In this project you are going to create a bug management system named `Bugzilla`.
+There will be multiple `roles` for a user like `Manager`, `QA` and `Developer`.
 For this project you will have to create a ruby on rails app and use all the rails standard practices that you have just learnt.
 You can use any gems or package that you need in order to complete the project.
-On the front end the pages should be responsive and use bootstrap or any similar libraries that can help with it.
+On the front end the pages should be responsive and use `bootstrap` or any similar libraries that can help with it.
 For any user role there should be these features:

 * A user should be able to sign up and there should be appropriate validation on the sign